Inference in high-dimensional online changepoint detection: Abstract

 \section{Abstract}

 We introduce and study two new inferential challenges associated with the sequential detection of change in a high-dimensional mean vector.
 First, we seek a confidence interval for the changepoint, and second, we estimate the set of indices of coordinates in which the mean changes.
 We propose an online algorithm that produces an interval with guaranteed nominal coverage, and whose length is, with high probability, of the same order as the average detection delay, up to a logarithmic factor.
 The corresponding support estimate enjoys control of both false negatives and false positives.
-Simulations confirm the effectiveness of our methodology, and we also illustrate its applicability on both US excess deaths data from 2017--2020 and S\&P 500 data from the 2007--2008 financial crisis.
+Simulations confirm the effectiveness of our methodology, and we also illustrate its applicability on the US excess deaths data from 2017--2020.